pwenner/eNeuro-2024/README.md

 # eNeuro-2024
-Files contain teh analyzed data for each of the data figures.
+Files contain the analyzed data for each of the data figures.